keneccc/computer-vision-rock-paper-scissors/README.md

 Exported and saved the model to be utilsed later.
 Copied code to open webcam using opencv library

+Milestone 3
+Set up a new enviorment
+installed all necessary libraries including opencv-python, tensorflow and ipykernel in the new enviroment

 Milestone 4
 imported random
 Defined function "get_user-choice" which asks the user for an input and returns the value